Nostalgia Marketing Will Forever Be a Hot (and Profitable) Trend

 Netflix delighted old school fans by adding the Karate Kid continuation Cobra Kai to the library, where it shot to the top ranked spot.

-And it was joined at the top of the chart of streaming content by another classic, Sister, Sister, a TV show starring celeb twins Tia and Tamera Mowry.
+And it was joined at the top of the 2020/1 chart of streaming content by another classic, Sister, Sister, a TV show starring celeb twins Tia and Tamera Mowry.

-More recently HBO Max followed suit on the nostalgia train with a big win.
+Not long after, HBO Max followed suit on the nostalgia train with a big win.
 The platform celebrated the 30th anniversary of (unarguably the best TV sitcom ever) The Fresh Prince of Bel-Air by streaming a cast reunion.

-Why is Nostalgia Marketing Pandemic Perfect?
+Why is Nostalgia Marketing Post-Pandemic Perfect?

 Safe, warm, cuddly.